bash4Dev/palindromechecker/README.md

 - When the *`#text-input`* element contains an **alphanumeric palindrome**, the *`#result`* element should **correctly identify it as a palindrome**.

 - When the *`#text-input`* element contains **a random sequence of alphanumeric characters that is not a palindrome**, the *`#result`* element should say **it is not a palindrome**.

+## Credits

+This project includes a challenge completed as part of FreeCodeCamp's required projects to earn certification in JavaScript Algorithms and Data Structures.:

+- **Challenge:** [Palindrome Checker Project]

+Thank you to FreeCodeCamp for providing the resources to build this project!